seelabai/technical-test-front/README.md

 **Expected behaviour:**

-On item hover set new properties:
+🔹On item hover set new properties with Tailwind:
  - Borders color change
  - Background color chnage

-On Trash icon hover:
+🔹On Trash icon hover set new property with Tailwind:
  - Change color to red

+🔹Load next items page when scroll arrived to bottom

 ---